 Contents: Introduction, pp. 4-7; My early modeling efforts, inspiration and roots of the Degulbeef & Cradding Railroad, pp. 8-19; 1974-1984, My first five layouts in HO scale, pp. 20-33; 1984-1990, The end of my stay in America, pp. 34-45; 1991-1997, The early years of my return to France - my two dioramas, pp. 46-57; 1998-2015, The present-day layout, pp. 58-115; Tutorials and equipment: Opinion, my method, pp. 116-118; Supporting structure and track, pp. 119-140; Terrain and scenery, pp. 141-162; Structures, pp. 163-173; Building rolling stock, pp. 174-181; Tools and supplies, pp. 182-187; Photography the layout, pp. 188-190; Conclusion, pp. 191-192.

-Benchmark Publications, hardcover, 192 pages, standard portrait book 8 x 10 in., color and B&W photographs and illustrations, includes 20-minute DVD.
+Benchmark Publications, hardcover, 192 pages, standard portrait book 8 x 10 in., color and Black-and-White photographs and illustrations, includes 20-minute DVD.